 Frequently Asked Questions

 No, it’s not.
-TIMs card is not required when you hold the restricted permit.
-But, if you are planning to travel to other destination places after the Kanchenjunga trekking like Everest, Manaslu, and Annapurna, TIMs card is required.
+TIMS card is not required when you hold the restricted permit.
+But, if you are planning to travel to other destination places after the Kanchenjunga trekking like Everest, Manaslu, and Annapurna, a TIMS card is required.

 2: What are the necessary documents to obtain the permit?

-The applying process is complicated.
-So, registered Nepali company will do it for you.
+The application process is complicated.
+So, a registered Nepali company will do it for you.
 The following documents are required to obtain the permit:

-- Original passport with a valid visa of Nepal
+- Original passport with a valid visa from Nepal

 - A group of at least two people